urwid/urwid/docs/manual/displaymodules.rst

 Urwid has two display modules for displaying to terminals or the console.

-The :mod:`urwid.raw_display` module is a pure-python display module with no external dependencies.
+The :mod:`raw_display` module is a pure-python display module with no external dependencies.
 It sends and interprets terminal escape sequences directly.
 This is the default display module used by :class:`~urwid.main_loop.MainLoop`.

-..
-TODO: add a link to some ncurses resources?

-The :mod:`urwid.curses_display` module uses the curses or ncurses library provided by the operating system.
+The :mod:`curses_display` module uses the curses or ncurses library provided by the operating system.
 The library does some optimization of screen updates and uses termcap to adjust to the user's terminal.

-The (n)curses library will disable colors if it detects a monochrome terminal, so a separate set of attributes should be given for monochrome mode when registering a palette with :mod:`urwid.curses_display`.
-High colors will not be used by the :mod:`urwid.curses_dislpay` module.
+The (n)curses library will disable colors if it detects a monochrome terminal, so a separate set of attributes should be given for monochrome mode when registering a palette with :mod:`curses_display`.
+High colors will not be used by the :mod:`curses_dislpay` module.
 See :ref:`setting-a-palette` below.

 This table summarizes the differences between the two modules: